williamgilpin/howto/using_tacc.md

     ssh USERNAME@ls6.tacc.utexas.edu

 You will be prompted to enter your password and provide a two-factor authentication.
-Currently, you need to type in a physical 4 digit code from your phone; you can't approve a push notification (as far as I'm aware).
+Currently, you need to type in a physical six-digit code from your phone; you can't approve a push notification (as far as I'm aware).

 ## General guidelines and quotas

 + `$HOME` is your home directory on TACC.
 This has a strict storage limit of 10 GB, but it is backed up.
 This is not a suitable place for long-term storage of large files.
 I mainly just keep basic scripts there.
 Check your disk usage with `du -sh ./*/`
++ + This directory recieves a full backup every few months, and an incremental backup every few days.
+You can open a support ticket to retrieve files, if needed.

 + `$WORK` does not have the same storage limit, but it is also not backed up.
 For machine learning, I have found it necessary to install conda within `$WORK`, since environments can get pretty large

 Most of the time you want to work in the `$WORK` folder.
 This is also the best place to install large programs, due to the file size limits on other partitions.

     cd $WORK

 ## Submitting a job